Comprehensive Guide to Different Types of Tires

 The tread design is very important in sports truck tires.
 One manufacturer might use deeper treads to increase traction, while another might make them shallower to let more water drain away.

-Deep treads also tend to increase noise, however.
-Different grooves can be used for different purposes.
+However, deep treads also tend to increase noise.
+Different grooves can be used for other purposes.

 One brand might have larger grooves for better drainage, while another might have smaller ones for less rolling resistance on the road.